Classification of Multiwavelength Transients with Machine Learning

-It can be seen that without any contextual information the classifier confuses the classes of XRB, SNe, Novae and GRBs. \ks{However after the contextual feature is added, the accuracy for the class of XRBs increases by 13\%, SNe increases by 10\%, Novae increases by 22\% and GRBs by 13\%.} We expect the confusion matrix with contextual information to characterise the performance of the classifier in practice; \ml{thus this contextual feature was used in the rest of this work}.
+It can be seen that without any contextual information the classifier confuses the classes of XRB, SNe, Novae and GRBs. \ksr{However after the contextual feature is added, the accuracy for the class of \ksnn{XRBs increases by 16\%, SNe increases by 8\%, Novae increases by 21\% and GRBs by 8\%.
+Thus the overall average increase in accuracy is $\approx 7\%.$}} \ksfour{It can also been seen that while the overall accuracy increases, some classes such as GRBs and SNe get more confused.
+This is because these classes were previously confused with novae.
+With the introduction of the external information feature, they clearly separate away from novae but are now more likely to be confused with each other instead.
+However, the overall confusion between classes is reduced.} We expect the confusion matrix with contextual information to characterise the performance of the classifier in practice; \ml{thus this contextual feature was used in the rest of this work}.